- The largest privately funded orangutan reserve in the world, a critical patrolled buffer to Tanjung Puting National Park

 - Peatland swamp forest that holds 100 million tonnes of CO2

 Nestled in the southern coast of Borneo lies the Rimba Raya Orangutan Reserve.
-One of the most highly endangered ecosystems in the world, the High Conservation Value (HCV), lowland peat swamp forest is home to local communities and over 1,000 at-risk plant and animal species, including the Borneo orangutan, clouded leopard, and Asian sun bear.
-Everyday, paper and palm oil interests put Indonesian forests in jeopardy.
-If these forests are cut down, we run the risk of emitting one of the largest concentrations of natural carbon in the world.
+One of the most highly endangered ecosystems in the world, this lowland peat swamp forest is home to over a thousand plant and animal species.

 Every day, paper and palm oil interests put Indonesian forests in jeopardy.
 Losing them means losing one of the largest natural carbon stores in the world.
 Rimba Raya helps protect these forests, the communities and wildlife that depend on them, and improves access to clean water, clean energy, and health care for these communities.

 At almost 47,000 hectares, the area is extremely rich in biodiversity, and vital habitat for countless animals and plants.
 The project is restoring natural forests and mangroves through tree planting, monitoring biodiversity to ensure effective management, and promoting sustainable fishing and cleanup programs for the Seruyan River.